StefanoAnzolut/business-guide/source/integrations/google.rst

 ==================================================

 ..
 NOTE::
- Skribble Electronic Signature plug-in is only available with Skribble Business.

-If you haven’t set up Skribble Business yet, you can do it on my.skribble.com.
+ **Skribble Electronic Signature plug-in is available with Skribble Business.** If you haven’t set up Skribble Business yet, you can do it on my.skribble.com.
 Check our `guide`_ for help.

   .. _guide: https://docs.skribble.com/business-admin/quickstart/upgrade

 Skribble integrates easily with Google Drive and enables companies, departments, and teams to sign and get documents signed electronically directly from their favourite tools.

-If you use Google Drive and Skribble Business, you can connect them in just a few easy steps.
-To do so, you’ll need:
+To connect Google Drive and Skribble Business, you’ll need:

 •	**Admin access to your company’s Google Drive**
 •	**Skribble API credentials**